elastic/elasticsearch-labs/supporting-blog-content/hybrid-search-for-an-e-commerce-product-catalogue/product-store-search/README.md

 # Product Store Search

-This a example how apply features to improve a search for products.
+This project is an API that allows you to perform searches using both lexical and hybrid search, integrating Elasticsearch as a search engine.
+In addition, the API offers the possibility of applying filters to refine the results according to specific criteria.

 ## Prerequisites